Birds Need Your Help

 You can help by becoming a volunteer nest monitor (Sign up here) or helping support our program through a financial contribution (Support here).
 For more information about our programs or how you can get involved, email us at Louisiana@audubon.org.

-Volunteers and citizen scientists play an important role in helping us monitor nests and relocate banded birds.
+Volunteers and community scientists play an important role in helping us monitor nests and relocate banded birds.
 Your observations can be used to help researchers understand why populations are declining.

 - Learn About Prothonotary Warblers

 - Help us learn about Prothonotary Warbler nesting habits by building a nest box or finding a natural nest site.

 - When monitoring birds' nests, keep a safe distance.
 Allow the parents to tend to the nest and avoid putting your scent on or near the nest.
 Predator-guarded nest boxes can solve this issue as long as boxes are at least four feet away from overhanging branches.
 Contact us for more information on how to be a responsible citizen scientist.

 - Number of eggs laid, number of eggs that hatch, and number of chicks that fledge (leave the nest), or report why a nest fails.